Mary Baker Eddy: Marriage, widowhood

 Eddy was badly affected by four deaths in the 1840s.
 She regarded her brother Albert as a teacher and mentor, but he died in 1841.
 In 1844, her first husband George Washington Glover (a friend of her brother Samuel) died after six months of marriage.
 They had married in December 1843 and set up home in Charleston, South Carolina, where Glover had business, but he died of yellow fever in June 1844 while living in Wilmington, North Carolina.
 Eddy was with him in Wilmington, six months pregnant.
-She had to make her way back to New Hampshire, 1400 mi by train and steamboat, where her only child George Washington II was born on September 12 in her father's home.
+She had to make her way back to New Hampshire, 1400 mi by train and steamboat, where her only child George Washington Glover II (1844 - 1915) was born on September 12 in her father's home.

 Her husband's death, the journey back, and the birth left her physically and mentally exhausted, and she ended up bedridden for months.
-She tried to earn a living by writing articles for the New Hampshire Patriot and various Odd Fellows and Masonic publications.
-She also worked as a substitute teacher in the New Hampshire Conference Seminary, and ran her own kindergarten for a few months in 1846, apparently refusing to use corporal punishment.

-Then her mother died in November 1849.
-Eddy wrote to one of her brothers: "What is left of earth to me!"
-Her mother's death was followed three weeks later by the death of her fiancé, lawyer John Bartlett.
-In 1850, Eddy wrote, her son was sent away to be looked after by the family's nurse; he was four years old by then.
-Sources differ as to whether Eddy could have prevented this.
-It was difficult for a woman in her circumstances to earn money and, according to the legal doctrine of coverture, women in the United States during this period could not be their own children's guardians.
-When their husbands died, they were left in a legally vulnerable position.
+As Eddy was unable to care for him, her son was nursed by a local woman while Eddy herself was cared for by a household servant.

+Eddy's mother died in November 1849.
+Her mother's death was then followed three weeks later by the death of Eddy's fiancé, lawyer John Bartlett.

-Mark Baker remarried in 1850; his second wife Elizabeth Patterson Duncan (d.
+Eddy's father Mark Baker remarried in 1850; his second wife Elizabeth Patterson Duncan (d.
 June 6, 1875) had been widowed twice, and had some property and income from her second marriage.
 Baker apparently made clear to Eddy that her son would not be welcome in the new marital home.
-She wrote:

-George was sent to stay with various relatives, and Eddy decided to live with her sister Abigail.
-Abigail apparently also declined to take George, then six years old.
-Eddy married again in 1853.
-Her second husband, Daniel Patterson, was a dentist and apparently said that he would become George's legal guardian; but he appears not to have gone ahead with this, and Eddy lost contact with her son when the family that looked after him, the Cheneys, moved to Minnesota, and then her son several years later enlisted in the Union army during the Civil War.
-She did not see him again until he was in his thirties: